 II.
 To evaluate potential predictive biomarkers of response to KRT-232 (AMG-232) and decitabine in AML.

 III.
 To evaluate the pharmacodynamic (PD) effects of KRT-232 (AMG-232) and decitabine in AML blasts.

 IV.
 To determine the variability of decitabine incorporation into genomic deoxyribonucleic acid (DNA) and correlate with systemic pharmacokinetics and exposure-response relationships.

 OUTLINE: This is a dose-escalation study of MDM2 inhibitor KRT-232.

-Patients receive decitabine intravenously (IV) over 1 hour on days 1-10 and MDM2 inhibitor KRT-232 orally (PO) once daily (QD) on days 4-10 and 18-24.
+Patients receive decitabine intravenously (IV) over 1 hour on days 1-10 and MDM2 inhibitor KRT-232 orally (PO) once daily (QD) on days 4-10.
 Treatment repeats every 28 days for up to 4 cycles in patients with evidence of persistent AML.

 Starting cycle 2, patients with no morphologic evidence of AML receive decitabine IV over 1 hour on days 1-5 and KRT-232 PO QD on days 4-10.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days.